 It is necessary to have permits to drive in all of Australia’s national parks and any travel across Aboriginal land requires permission.
 The permit process varies from state to state and they can take up to six weeks to obtain so it’s vital that you plan ahead.

-One of the most important tips for off-road driving in Australia is to avoid travelling at night.
+One of the most important tips for overlanding in Australia is to avoid travelling at night.
 Australia’s wildlife is unfortunately attracted by headlights and a collision with one of the larger species could result in serious damage to your vehicle.

 Although the adventure starts when you get off-road, you should be prepared for inevitable encounters with colossal road trains which are particularly common in the Northern Territory, Western Australia and South Australia.